- Policy Statement

 Information Reporting Form for Reasonable-Accommodation Requests

-Unless a disability and/or need for accommodation is obvious or already known, appropriate medical information will be needed, after a request is made, to make a determination on the employee's request for an accommodation.
+Unless a disability and/or need for accommodation is obvious or already known, appropriate medical information will be needed, after a request is made, to make a determination on the individual's request for an accommodation.
 A disability is considered obvious if it is apparent to all observers that it substantially limits one or more of the requester's major life activities and there is no need for detailed medical documentation explaining the condition.
-For example, an employee's total blindness should be obvious and there would be no need to submit medical documentation to establish that a disability exists and that it substantially limits a major life activity.
+For example, an employee's total blindness should be obvious, and there would be no need to submit medical documentation to establish that a disability exists and that it substantially limits a major life activity.
 In addition, assuming the accommodation requested is designed to assist with blindness generally, there would be no need for the employee to submit medical documentation to support the need for the accommodation.

 Under limited circumstances, the Board may require an individual requesting an accommodation to undergo a medical examination.
-If the individual has provided insufficient documentation from his or her health-care professional to substantiate the disability and/or need for the accommodation, the Board will explain why the documentation is insufficient and allow the individual an opportunity to provide the missing information in a timely manner.
+If the individual has provided insufficient documentation from their health-care professional to substantiate the disability and/or need for the accommodation, the Board will explain why the documentation is insufficient and allow the individual an opportunity to provide the missing information in a timely manner.
 If, after an opportunity to submit additional information, the medical documentation is still insufficient, the Board may require the individual to be examined by a health-care professional of the Board's choice to substantiate the disability and/or need for the accommodation in order to continue to process the request for a reasonable accommodation.

 Documentation is insufficient if, for example, (1) it does not establish the existence of a disability and explain the need for the reasonable accommodation requested, (2) it is from a health-care professional who does not have the expertise to give an opinion about the medical condition and the limitations imposed by it, (3) the information does not specify the functional limitations due to the disability, or (4) other factors indicate that the information provided is not credible or may be fraudulent.
 If the individual fails to provide sufficient documentation and refuses to be examined by a health-care professional of the Board's choice and at the Board's expense, the Board does not have to provide a reasonable accommodation until sufficient documentation is provided.